Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/woodworking/comments/1b1kvzd/butternut_vanity_with_walnut_drawer_handles_black/

-The open-shelf oak vanity r/Calm-Explanation-276 chose has a furniture quality rather than built-in cabinetry feel.
-Those woven baskets provide storage while reinforcing the natural material story.
-The black granite countertop with its subtle speckle adds depth without pattern, letting the wood grain take center stage.
+An open-shelf oak vanity with furniture quality rather than built-in cabinetry feel has real charm.
+Woven baskets provide storage while reinforcing the natural material story.
+Black granite countertop with subtle speckle adds depth without pattern, letting the wood grain take center stage.

-That LED mirror provides modern function without stylistic conflict—it’s simple enough to work with the traditional vanity.
-The gray tile floor bridges the oak and black without matching either exactly.
-The white sink and toiletries keep the countertop from appearing too heavy.
+An LED mirror provides modern function without stylistic conflict.
+It’s simple enough to work with a traditional vanity.
+Gray tile floor bridges the oak and black without matching either exactly.
+White sink and toiletries keep the countertop from appearing too heavy.

 Clean Modern Lines with Maple and Black Steel